 - Captained school teams

 - Taken roles in school plays, public speaking, musical events and been part of the Student Leadership Team

 - Achieved more than they ever thought they would!

-The latest inspection report from CReSTeD on Cobham Hall’s Student Support Department, written following an inspection in the Autumn Term of 2012, stated:
+The latest inspection report from CReSTeD on Cobham Hall’s Student Support Department, written following an inspection in the Spring Term of 2016, stated: